-My name is Julia.
-After being pre-diabetic for approximately five years, I was diagnosed with early type 2 diabetes a week before Thanksgiving in 2016.
+After being prediabetic for approximately five years, I was diagnosed with early type 2 diabetes a week before Thanksgiving in 2016.
 This website shows how I lost 15 lbs. and lowered my A1C from 6.9 to 6.2 in three months without medication.
 About seven and a half months after my diagnosis, my desire to eat junk food became less appealing because I knew I wouldn’t feel well after I ate it.
-In March 2018, my A1C was 6.0 and my doctor changed my diagnosis from early type 2 diabetic back to pre-diabetic.
+In March 2018, my A1C was 6.0 and my doctor changed my diagnosis from early type 2 diabetic back to prediabetic.

 Although I do try to exercise now, which is recommended, I did not exercise during this three month period.
-I live in a state where it is usually too cold and snowy for me to exercise outside in the winter, I have outdoor allergies in the spring, and I am too cheap and unmotivated to go to a gym.
+I live in a state where it is usually too cold and snowy for me to exercise outside in the winter and I have outdoor allergies in the spring.
+At that time, I was too cheap and unmotivated to sign up for a gym membership.

 Experts are constantly changing food rules.
 I do not know what the nutrition information is for my recipes.
 However, I do know what works to keep my A1C out of the diabetic range, is to eat meals and snacks that aren’t made with enriched flour and contain less than 10 g of sugar.
 I am not a registered dietitian, so make sure to check with your doctor before following any of my advice.